-Jade Arellano is one of the country’s leading authorities on the science of nutrition.
+Jade Arellano is the Director of our Clinical Nutrition Program.
+She is one of the country’s leading authorities on the science of nutrition.
 In combining her specialty in autoimmune and genetic disorders with her expertise in inflammatory disease, functional medicine and movement, she creates targeted treatment plans to wholly transform health.

 With her B.S. in Medical Science, M.S. in Applied Clinical Nutrition (MSACN), and now the coveted post-doctorate Certified Nutrition Specialist (CNS) designation, Jade has become a nationally sought-after holistic health practitioner.
 Her classes at the University of Oklahoma Health & Exercise Science Department are some of the most favored in the curriculum.